lucasmlp/helm-cli/README.md

 The Helm CLI provides the following commands:

 - `repo-add [name] [path]`: Add a local or remote Helm repository.
 - `add [chart name]`: Add a Helm chart.
 The application looks into the registered repositories for the chart.
-If it is found in the remote repository, the application downloads to a /charts folder.
+If it is found in the remote repository, the application downloads it to a /charts folder.
 - `install [chart name] [release name]`: Install a Helm chart.
 - `index`: Add a Helm repository index in the current directory.
 - `images`: List container images in all charts added.